The Valley (TV series): Season 2

 In May 2024, the series was renewed for a second season, with the entire cast from the first season returning.
 Bravo then posted a teaser trailer for the season on Instagram in February 2025.

 The second season premiered on April 15, 2025, and concluded on August 12, 2025.
 Jasmine Goode and Zack Wickham were upgraded to a full-time capacity.
 Melissa Carelli, Aaron Nosler and Benji Quach joined the series as recurring cast members.
 Scheana Shay, Brock Davies, Lala Kent and Tom Schwartz made guest appearances.
 The reunion was taped on May 2, 2025.
 In July 2025, Jax Taylor announced that he would not be returning for the third season in order to focus on his sobriety, mental health, and coparenting.

 Season 3

 On November 14, 2025, it was announced at BravoCon that Lala Kent and Tom Schwartz would be joining the cast in a full-time capacity.

+The majority of the cast returned for the third season, with the exception of Jax Taylor and Aaron Nosler, alongside Kent and Schwartz.
+Lacy Nicole joined the cast in a friend capacity.
+The third season premiered on April 1, 2026, and concluded on August 19, 2026.
+The reunion was taped on June 18, 2026.
+In mid-July 2026, cameras went back up after Jax Taylor was photographed with his and Cartwright's publicist, Lori Krebs.
+Cartwright dropped Krebs as her publicist upon the photos' release.

+On September 1, 2026, Booko and Sanchez announced in a joint statement, that they would be leaving the series after three seasons.